Jocyf/Asteroids-Clon/README.md

 -------------------
 Managers.
 GameManager -> Basic setup (framerate) and public LoadMainMenu functions.
 LevelManager -> StartGame, PauseGame, Detect GameOver or LevelFinished.
-Manage players live and score and UI refresh of this values.
+Manage players live and score and update this values on screen UI.
 ScreenBoundsManager -> Calculate the screen bounds to tell if something is in/out the screen (Visible/Invisible).
 Some other helper functions.
 AsteroidsManager -> Generates/Destroys the asteroids and always know the asteroids number left in game (so it can tell us when there isn't any at all)
 UFOManager -> Creates/Destroy the UFO after waiting a period of time.